sandropernerstorfer/hmi-data-merge/README.md

   * This final updated list contains exactly the same row counts as ProcessLib. had before

   * For each entered typical, a sheet named after the typical, is stored into an excel-File. for example (2403-processed.xlsx)
-  * This File can be found in the current script directory
+  * This File can be found on the desktop

 <br>